SweetBiz/SweetAtmosphere/README.md

 It is recommended to apply the atmosphere material to a cube with inverted normals.
 Such a mesh is supplied in the plugin content.

 ## License
-This project is GPL-3.0 licensed.
+This project is licensed under the MIT License.
 Please make sure you comply with the license terms when using this library.